Buying or selling a home? Petrovich Realty can help.

 Step 8 – Close the deal

-Your lender will send you a Loan Estimate (LE) of your closing costs within three days of accepting your loan application.
-You'll get a Loan Estimate (LE) outlining your closing costs from your lender within three days of accepting your loan application.
+Your mortgage lender will provide you with a Loan Estimate (LE) of closing costs within three days of getting your application.
+You'll get a Loan Estimate (LE) detailing your closing costs from your lender within three days of taking your application.

-This estimate rests on the loan amount, and RESPA requirements require that it has to contain all closing costs and fall within a narrow range of accuracy.
-I'll go over the estimate and let you know if it all looks permissible.
+The estimate is based on the loan amount.
+RESPA requirements require that it has to include all closing costs and be within a narrow range of accuracy, and I'll analyze the estimate and let you know if it all looks adequate.

-Then we'll close on your home.
-This should take place at a title company or escrow office and is often a smooth and hassle-free occasion.
+Then it's time to close on your home.
+This will most likely take place at a title company or escrow office and will probably be a smooth and stress-free affair.

 Step 9 – Move in

 Congratulations!
-It's time to move into your new home.
+Now you can move into your new house.
 Enjoy it.
-And if you have any questions, simply contact me at 803-524-2530 or e-mail me at .
+And if you have any questions, just call me at 803-524-2530 or e-mail me at .